Xtreamly-Team/xtreamly-hedera/README.md

 - Action (e.g. LONG)
 - Timestamp

-Creation and updating of NFT is done usign Hedera SDK.
+Creation and updating of NFT is done usign Hedera SDK by leveraging Hedera Token Service (HTS).
 NFT is deployed once (single collection that has single minted with serial number of 1) but its metadata is updated on regular basis (or at any desired time) offchain using the nft signal app class.

 The signal NFT is then read by the Trader contract to decide which direction to trade in.
 When ACTION is NONE no trade happens, when LONG, it would buy the token using USDC and vice versa.